biofalopes/biofalopes.github.io/content/post/grafana-mimir/index.md

 **Security Considerations:**

 * **Hardcoded Credentials:**  The `values.yaml` file contains hardcoded AWS access keys.
 This is a major security vulnerability.
 Use Kubernetes Secrets to manage these credentials securely.
-* **`insecure: true`:** Disabling TLS verification for the S3 connection is highly discouraged in production.
-This opens your system to man-in-the-middle attacks.
-* **Authentication:** The document mentions that authentication is initially disabled.
-Enabling authentication is crucial for security and multi-tenancy.
+* **Authentication:** Authentication is initially disabled.
+Enabling authentication is crucial for security and multi-tenancy, ans you should enable it as soon as everything is working smoothly.
+By the time i wrote this, i wasn´t there yet.